eellpp/pubScratchpad/Tech/programming/java/interview/jdbc_questions.md

-### What does Statement.setFetchSize(nSize) method really do in SQL Server JDBC driver?
-### In the JDBC driver, what is the actual effect of calling Statement.setFetchSize(n)?
+## In the JDBC driver, what is the actual effect of calling Statement.setFetchSize(n)?
 Does it influence how data is retrieved from the server or just how the client buffers results?

 What should you take care while choosing fetch size parameter in jdbc.
 In JDBC, the setFetchSize(int) method is very important to performance and memory-management within the JVM as it controls the number of network calls from the JVM to the database and correspondingly the amount of RAM used for ResultSet processing.